Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 The Sutton SignWriting Resources currently hold that:

-- the official Unicode 8 SignWriting encoding is not fully compatible with the established Sutton SignWriting production ecosystem
+- the official Unicode SignWriting encoding, introduced in Unicode 8.0.0 and maintained in later Unicode versions, is not currently a compatible production replacement for the established FSW/SWU Sutton SignWriting production ecosystem
 - the official model does not preserve stable symbol identity cleanly across the full ISWA layer
 - the main unresolved issue is spatial composition
 - sorting and collation are also not adequate